-- 51. Post positive evaluation and having obtained a letter of no-objection from the CMO, the PD will develop a project design document (MADD/PDD).
-It will contract an independent entity (VVB) approved by the relevant ICP for validation purposes and submit the PDD and other documents for validation. - 52.
-The VVB which specializes in the relevant sectoral scope(s) will review the documents and validate the claims made by the PD.
-This will involve a thorough review of the project operations, methodology alignment for KPIs such as baseline emissions, project emissions and relevant calculations on GHG reduction or removal, SDG impact, stakeholder involvement, monitoring and verification plan, site visits and any other specific requirement of the project or ICP, the host country's letter of no objection; etc. - 53.
-When the validation is complete, a registration request will be presented by the PD along with the validation report to the ICP for project registration.
-(VCM with no CA) - 54.
-For projects that require authorisation of VCM credits (VCM with CA), the validation report along with PDD and other relevant documents (approval and authorization request template) will be sent to the CMO for approval and authorization.
+- 52. Post positive evaluation and having obtained a letter of no-objection from the CMO, the PD will develop a project design document (MADD/PDD).
+It will contract an independent entity (VVB) approved by the relevant ICP for validation purposes and submit the PDD and other documents for validation. - 53.
+The VVB, which specialises in the relevant sectoral scope(s) will review the documents and validate the claims made by the PD.
+This will involve a thorough review of the project operations, methodology alignment for KPIs11 such as baseline emissions, project emissions and relevant calculations on GHG reduction or removal, SDG impact, compliance with labour standards, stakeholder involvement, monitoring and verification plan, site visits and any other specific requirement of the project or ICP, the host country's letter of no objection, etc. - 54.
+When the validation is complete, a registration request will be presented by the PD, along with the validation report, to the ICP for project registration.
+(VCM with no CA) - 55.
+For projects that require authorisation of VCM credits (VCM with CA), the validation report, along with PDD and other relevant documents (approval and authorisation request template), will be sent to the CMO for approval and authorisation.

-Approval and Authorization (only for VCM activities requiring CA)
+Approval and Authorisation (only for VCM activities requiring CA)